How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 • ✅ Secure time slot respected

-Cut costs and choose a partner you can trust with Claisy
+Cut costs and choose a trusted partner with Claisy

-Stop wasting time and money on complex offers.
-Discover how Claisy integrates with your logistics to make it simpler and more profitable.
+Don't waste any more time and money on complex offers.
+Discover how Claisy integrates with your logistics to make them simpler and more profitable.

 👋

-Declare your parcels manually or import a simple CSV file.
+Declare your packages manually or import a simple CSV file.

 🔌

-Integrate Claisy into your CMS in 1 click for 100% automated insurance.
+Integrate Claisy into your CMS in just one click for 100% automated insurance.

 ⚙️